Sophia of Rheineck

 Sophia of Rheineck, also known as Sophie of Salm, Countess of Bentheim (c.
 1120 – 26 September 1176 in Jerusalem) was a ruling suo jure Countess of Bentheim between 1150 and 1176.
-She was also countess consort of Holland by marriage to Dirk VI, Count of Holland, who were her co-ruler jure uxoris in the County of Bentheim.
+She was also countess consort of Holland by marriage to Dirk VI, Count of Holland, who was her co-ruler jure uxoris in the County of Bentheim.

 Life

 Sophia was the only daughter of Otto I, Count of Salm, the son of the German anti-king Hermann of Salm, and Gertrude of Northeim.
 She was married to Dirk VI, Count of Holland sometime before 1135.

 Sophia would fund the construction of new churches in the abbeys of Egmond and Rijnsburg.
 In 1138, she made a pilgrimage to Jerusalem with her husband.
 During their return journey, they visited the pope in Rome.

 In 1150, Sophie inherited the County of Bentheim from her brother Otto II.
 Her rights were defended by her mother, who acted as her regent in Bentheim.
 Sophie successfully claimed Bentheim, and made her spouse co-regent jure uxoris.

-After her husband's death in 1157, Sophia made a pilgrimage to Santiago de Compostella, and two more pilgrimages to Jerusalem in 1173 and 1176.
+After her husband's death in 1157, Sophia made a pilgrimage to Santiago de Compostela, and two more pilgrimages to Jerusalem in 1173 and 1176.
 During the latter visit, she died in the St. Mary's hospital of the Teutonic Knights in Jerusalem.
 She was buried in Jerusalem.